openstack-archive/syntribos/README.md

 ```

 Create a payload file for the resource being tested
-* Note the extension specified to retrieve the X-Auth-Token using Rackspace Cloud Auth
+* Note the extension specified.
+This retrieves the X-Auth-Token using Rackspace Cloud Auth.
+The [auth] endpoint is specified in the the configuration file above.

 ```
 $ vi payloads/API_NAME/list_users.txt`